Waterford, Connecticut: Police department

 The Waterford Police Department has 47 officers on active duty.
 "The Waterford Police Department, commanded by Chief Marc Balestracci, also has a Board of Police Commissioners.
 The rest of the department consists of Lieutenants, Sergeants, Patrol Officers, K-9 Officers, Detectives, Traffic Officer, Evidence/Court Officer, School Resource Officers and civilian Community Service Officers."

 Crime

-According to 2012 statistics, the crime rate in Waterford is below average compared to most cities in the United States.
+Specific statistics for Waterford are often presented as rates per 1,000 or per 100,000 people to allow for comparison with other municipalities.